2019 Regular Session

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to representatives of the American Red Cross and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to President Pro Tempore Tollison and made available to the Capitol Press Corps.